 The Virtual Speaker Series features an environmentally focused speaker the third Thursday of every month (except summer months), beginning at 7:00 p.m.
 Zoom invites will be published on the website under events and emailed to all members before the event.
-Keep reading to view recordings of some of our past speakers, or check out our YouTube channel here.
+Keep reading to view recordings of some of our past speakers.
+You can find more on our YouTube channel here.
+For a downloadable list of past Zoom speakers, click here.

 March 2025 – Welcoming Native Plants Into Your Garden